mauriziokovacic/Interviews/Questions/Questions.md

 #
 ## Question
-We’re writing an event system for our game and we decided to create a class that models the event itself.
+WeÂ’re writing an event system for our game and we decided to create a class that models the event itself.
 Please sketch a proposal for such a class, knowing that, through events, we need to pass a variable amount of data.
 ```
 class Event
 {